 - Upper Merion YMCA

-- According to Andy Abramson, this was the building used to be on the location of the Upper Merion Community Center.
+- According to Andy Abramson, the building used to be on the location of the Upper Merion Community Center.

 - Valley Forge Sports Garden